 Yeah, well, i know a studio used to sound grand.
 Nowadays it is very well possible to gather the most amazing gear that used to be far too expensive for the average amateur!
-And with the internet you can look for things all over the world.
-I must say the internet is invaluable as to get to know what all these marvelous machines can actually do.

 Here i'd like to make a list of the things i gathered.
 And maybe more interesting: why.